 - Tuesday 28 February: Shrove Tuesday/Carnival

 - Sunday March 26: Daylight saving time (DST) starts – clocks go forward one hour.

 - May 5: Father's Day (Vatertag, also known as Männertag, Men's Day, or Herrentag) – coincides with Ascension Day and can be a family celebration or even celebrated by an outing with male friends.

-Each Federal state sets its own school calendar.
+Each Federal state sets its own German school holidays calendar.
 You can find a list of the official portals of the 16 Federal states here.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.